lukso-network/docs/docs/learn/smart-contract-developers/readLSP7andLSP8.md

 }
 ```

-After defining the token type of the asset you can create a custom [LSP7 Digital Asset Collection](../../standards/tokens/LSP7-Digital-Asset.md) or [LSP8 Identfiable Digital Asset Collection](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md).
+After defining the token type of the asset, you can create a custom [LSP7 Digital Asset Collection](../../standards/tokens/LSP7-Digital-Asset.md) or [LSP8 Identifiable Digital Asset Collection](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md).
+During deployment, the token type is then written to the 🗂️ [ERC725Y](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store) storage of the smart contract.